 - Learn all that you can about anorexia nervosa and become familiar with the signs, symptoms, and effects of this eating disorder.
 By educating yourself about this condition, you will become more empathetic towards what your loved one is currently going through.

 - Establish a plan of action with friends and family members in terms of what to do should your loved one experience a medical emergency.
-Forming a safety plan is a great way to protect your loved one’s health while anorexia treatment options are explored.
+Forming a safety plan is a great way to protect your loved one’s health while anorexia rehab options are explored.

-- Research treatment options that have helped others who struggled with anorexia nervosa.
+- Research rehab options that have helped others who struggled with anorexia nervosa.
 Eating disorders require specific interventions and treatment protocols in order to garner the most favorable treatment outcomes.
 Identify centers that offer this type of treatment.

 - Provide your loved one with the findings from your research and offer to assist her in scheduling a tour of a center or an admissions assessment.